B.A. Honors Bachelor Degree (NFQ Level 8) ; 4 years full-time ; 15 places

 Film at Trinity

 Performing Arts at Trinity is ranked in the top fifty subjects worldwide in the QS Rankings 2019, reflecting the quality of our teaching and learning.
 Film students are encouraged to collaborate with other students in the School through shared learning modules and facilities.
-Equally, students of Film are heavily engaged in DU Film Society and in the student-run film journal, Trinity Film Review.
-Our students regularly attend film festivals, including the Berlin Film Festival and the Venice Film Festival, and organise screenings and film events.
+Equally, students of Film are very engaged in DU Film Society and in the student-run film journal, Trinity Film Review.
+Film students regularly attend film festivals, including the Berlin Film Festival and the Venice Film Festival, and organise screenings and film events.

 The pathways available are Single Honors, Major with Minor and Joint Honors.